 Typically, Western Union and Moneygram offer a more expensive exchange rate but occasionally the wire transfer fees can be lower than TransferWise or Revolut’s wire transfers.
 However, it’s still one of the cheapest ways of sending actual cash to be picked up in cash.

 The best bet is it calculate Moneygram’s fees and Western Union’s fees online, then compare it with the others to see which way is best to send or receive your money and what the best deal is for you.

 This Australian online foreign exchange and payments company is a good option for transferring larger sums of money.
-Travelers and small businesses can use OFX, but it also provides money transfer services using a range of third parties including Travelex, MoneyGram, Xero, INGDirect and Macquarie, so it’s kind of a one-stop shop for money transfer solutions.
+Travelers and small businesses can use OFX, but it also provides money transfer services using a range of third parties including Travelex, MoneyGram, Xero, INGDirect, and Macquarie, so it’s kind of a one-stop-shop for money transfer solutions.

 It offers “better than bank rates” and low to zero fees.
-OFX is particularly popular in Australia, the UK and continental Europe, USA, Canada, and the Asia Pacific region.
+OFX is particularly popular in Australia, the UK and continental Europe, the USA, Canada, and the Asia Pacific region.

-CurrencyFair is an Ireland-based online peer to peer currency exchange that offers international transfers in 19 currencies.
+CurrencyFair is an Ireland-based online peer-to-peer currency exchange that offers international transfers in 19 currencies.
 Typically, it works out to be eight times cheaper than a conventional bank transfer.
 One of the useful features of the website is you can set up a currency alert to track the exchange rates.

 XE.com has long been known as a reliable resource for checking live market rates, but it now also offers online currency exchange services too.
 You can choose between personal transfers or business transfers.
-There are no fees or monthly charges, although occasionally a third party bank might levy a fee.
+There are no fees or monthly charges, although occasionally a third-party bank might levy a fee.